AzureCR/vscode-securesupplychain/README.md

 ## Features

 The Show Referrers feature makes it easy to access and view the referrers and artifacts of a image.
-Although the referrers will appear in the same structure as the output of the command `oras discover OCI_ARTIFACT`.
+Although the referrers will appear in the same structure as the output of the command `oras discover <image reference>`.

 ![Docker extension overview](resources/readme/ezgif.com-optimize.gif)

 ## Requirements
 First run 'npm install' to get necessary libraries.

-Be sure to be logged into your Azure container registries and Docker client through terminal.
+Be sure to be logged into your Azure container registries and/or Docker client through your host computer terminal.
+You can use commands such as `az acr login -n <registry>` and `docker login localhost:8080`.

 ## Overview of the extension features